hausen/math.diff.js/README.md

 should do the trick, but they didn't work as expected; to make matters worse, they were huge and seemed to be unmaintained.

-Also, I was bored and sleepless.
+Also, it was late in the night, I was bored and sleepless.

 ## License